I’d like to ...

 When you come to the Yale Health Center

-Everyone must call before entering the Yale Health Center (except for Pharmacy visits).
+Everyone must have an appointment before entering the Yale Health Center (except for Pharmacy visits).
 Even Immunizations, and Blood Draw are by appointment.
 Services such as Billing, Claims, Referrals, Member Services, and Health Information Management (medical records) are conducting business electronically (phone, email, etc.).

 Acute Care is open 24 hours/day, 7 days/week.
 For the safety of patients and staff, please call first (203-432-0123) so our clinical team can determine the best way to evaluate your urgent health concern.
 Patients who arrive without calling ahead will be directed to wait outside and call Acute Care.